Bayonetta Origins: Cereza and the Lost Demon

-is a 2023 action-adventure video game developed by PlatinumGames and published by Nintendo for the Nintendo Switch.
-A prequel to the Bayonetta series, it tells the story of the titular protagonist as a young witch named Cereza.
+is a 2023 action-adventure game developed by PlatinumGames and published by Nintendo for the Nintendo Switch.
+A prequel to Sega's Bayonetta series, it tells the story of the titular protagonist as a young witch named Cereza.
+The game received generally positive reviews from critics, with praise for its art direction, atmosphere, gameplay, and story, particularly the dynamic between Cereza and Cheshire.

 Gameplay

 Bayonetta Origins is an action-adventure video game.
-Gameplay is split between the protagonist Cereza, a ten-year old witch, and Cheshire, a demon bound to her stuffed toy.
+Gameplay is split between the protagonist Cereza, a young witch in training, and Cheshire, a demon bound to her stuffed toy.
 Both are controlled simultaneously: Cereza is controlled using the left Joy-Con while Cheshire is controlled using the right.
 Cheshire can be toggled between two modes.
-In Unleashed mode, he grows to a large size and can attack enemies or obstacles, while in Hug mode, he shrinks to toy form so that Cereza can carry him and use him for various purposes.
+In Unleashed mode, he grows to a large size and can attack enemies or obstacles, while in Hug mode, he shrinks to his toy form so that Cereza can carry him and use him for various purposes.

 The player must use Cereza and Cheshire in conjunction in order to fight enemies and solve various environmental puzzles.
 In combat, Cereza binds enemies using spells while Cheshire attacks them.
 Cheshire cannot die in combat, but he may run out of magic when fighting.
-When this occurs, Cereza will need to pick him up in Hug form to refill his magic before he can be used in battle again.
+When this occurs, Cereza will need to pick him up in his plush form to refill his magic before he can be used in battle again.
+Certain powerups allow Cheshire to attack while in plush form.
 Elemental Cores throughout the game world can be broken to upgrade Cheshire's abilities, making the duo more powerful in battle and allowing them to explore previously inaccessible areas.